purpletechceo/purpletech-soen341projectF2023/Sprint 2/Minute Meetings/purpletech_Sprint2_Meeting1_10-12-2023.md

 # Meeting Minutes - Sprint 2 Planning Meeting
-* **Date:** October 15, 2023
-* **Time:** 6:00 PM
+**Date:15/10/23
+**Time: 2:00 PM -3:00PM
-* **Location:** Virtual Meeting
+**Location:Online Meeting
+**Attendees: Huy Minh Le, Oyeyimika Adeoye, Allaye Dicko, Shah Murshed, Sadee Shadman, Grecia O'Brien

 ## Agenda

-1. Sprint 2 Core Features Planning and Tasks Assignment.
+The meeting began with a casual catch-up, allowing team members to reconnect and prepare for Sprint 2.
+We collectively reviewed the Sprint 2 information and discussed the current state of the project.

-2. Task Distribution and Subtask Assignments.
+## Task Distribution

-## Meeting Details

-### Sprint 2 Core Features Planning and Tasks Assignment

-We convened the Sprint 2 Planning Meeting to outline the core features and assign tasks for this sprint.
-Each team member discussed their assigned core feature and related tasks.
-The following details were provided:

-- **Search for Properties (Shah):**
-   - Shah shared plans for the property search feature's user interface.
-   - Collaboration is ongoing to ensure seamless integration.

-- **Requests for Visits to Properties (Allaye):**
-   - Shah explained the development of the visit request interface.
-   - Allaye shared plans for backend processing of visit requests.
-   - Discussions are underway regarding the notification system to ensure user and owner confirmations.
+Allaye led the breakdown of tasks for the upcoming sprint, ensuring each core feature was examined and assigned to team members based on their skills and responsibilities:

+1. **Search for Properties (Allaye & Shah):** Allaye and Shah will collaborate to create an efficient property search feature.
+Users can search based on criteria like location, price, bedrooms, and amenities, with results presented in a user-friendly format.

+2. **Requests for Visits to Properties (Allaye & Shah):** Allaye and Shah will work together on the functionality for requesting property visits, facilitating coordination between users, property owners, and brokers.

-- **CRUD Operations on Properties (Yimika):**
+3. **CRUD Operations on Properties for Brokers (Yimika):** Yimika is tasked with implementing Create, Read, Update, and Delete operations for property listings, enhancing broker property management.
-   - Shah outlined the design of create and update property forms.
-   - Yimika detailed the logic behind CRUD operations and error handling.
-   - Strategies for testing and troubleshooting were discussed.

-- **CRUD Operations on Brokers (Sadee):**
-   - presented the broker-related forms and interfaces.
-   - Sadee shared plans for backend security and data handling.
-   - Integration with the application is in progress.
-   -- Discussion on writing comprehensive acceptance tests.

-   - Shah will be assisting Allaye, Yimika and Sadee on their tasks as he is more proficient in the process.

-- **Front End (Minh and Shah):**
-   - Minh discussed UI/UX enhancements.
-   - Sadee explained how consistency in design and layout is being maintained.
-   - Optimization strategies and performance testing were discussed.

-- **Integration of (Grecia):**
--   - Grecia clarified her role in the implementation of Continuous Integration (CI) on GitHub.

-### Progress Review

-Each team member provided updates on their progress.
-Challenges and roadblocks were discussed, and collaborative problem-solving strategies were considered.

-### Task Distribution and Subtask Assignments

-The team decided to break down core feature tasks into subtasks and assigned them to specific team members for clarity and accountability.
-It was agreed that continuous communication is essential to ensure smooth progress.
+4. **CRUD Operations on Properties for Administrator (Sadee):** Sadee will manage property listings, including confirmation and approvals of listings, building on Yimika’s tasks.

+5. **Configuration for GitHub (Grecia):** Grecia will set up Continuous Integration (CI) for GitHub, ensuring automated tests run seamlessly on each push or pull request to the main branch.

+6. **Front End and User Interface of the Web App (Minh):** Minh will enhance the web app's front end, focusing on user experience, design consistency, and performance optimization.

+7. **Acceptance Tests (Sadee):** Sadee will create acceptance tests to ensure feature functionality and align with user stories.

+## Reflection on User Stories and Task Discussions

+We emphasized the importance of aligning our development closely with the user stories to ensure successful implementations.
+Additionally, building upon Shah's existing web app prototype was highlighted as a solid foundation for our work.
+This alignment maintains design consistency and enhances the overall user experience.

+## Collaboration

+Shah generously offered assistance to team members in implementing their core features.
+His expertise in Python and Streamlit will be a valuable resource for the team's success.
+We have scheduled individual assistance sessions to address questions and challenges.

-## Upcoming Plans
+## Upcoming Plans/Meetings

-We scheduled a follow-up meeting for October 21, 2023, at 2:00 PM.
-During this meeting, each team member is expected to have their functions working for submission at the end of Sprint 2.
-The meeting will be a crucial point to evaluate progress and discuss any remaining issues.

-## Open Questions and Discussion Topics

-We addressed several questions and discussion topics:

-1. **Acceptance Tests and Labeling:** The importance of properly labeling acceptance tests was reiterated.
-2. **Progress Tracking:** The need to maintain a detailed log of contributions was emphasized.
-3. **Integration and Testing:** The team discussed the integration of features and the importance of thorough testing.
-4. **Submission and Deadlines:** The team clarified submission deadlines and expectations for Sprint 2.

-## Accomplishments
-- Detailed planning and assignment of core features and subtasks.
-- Discussion on writing comprehensive acceptance tests.
-- Progress review and issue deliberation for each core feature.
-- Clarifications on labeling of tests and tracking progress.
-- Clear plans for the upcoming follow-up meeting on October 21th.
+We plan to reconvene on October 21st, 2023, to review each team member's progress on their assigned tasks, discuss implementation challenges, and provide status updates.
+Continuous collaboration and communication will be maintained through our Discord channel.

-## Closing
+## Conclusion

-The meeting concluded with an understanding of the tasks ahead and continuous collaboration and communication will be .
-We are committed to meeting our deadlines and ensuring the success of Sprint 2.
+The meeting provided a clear roadmap for Sprint 2, with each team member assigned specific core features to work on.
+We are committed to the successful implementation of the project and are dedicated to overcoming any challenges that may arise as a team.

 *Meeting minutes recorded by Oyeyimika.*